-- This Course introduces to the students the glorious tradition of Indian art from its very early phase. - The course surveys the evolution of Art and sculpture of the Jain, Buddhist and Hindu religious contexts in India and their transformation through the years. - The various sculptural and art features embedded in the ancient monuments particularly in the temples, stupas, viharas, major developments, would be thrown open to the students to understand the heritage monuments of this country in right perspective.
+- ➤ This Course introduces to the students the glorious tradition of Indian art from its very early phase. - The course surveys the evolution of Art and sculpture of the Jain, Buddhist and Hindu

+The various sculptural and art features embedded in the ancient monuments particularly in the temples, stupas, viharas, major developments, would be thrown open to the students to understand the heritage monuments of this country in right perspective.